 - Escalation detection – Identify churn-risk or legal-risk signals in customer communications

-Case Study: AP Automation at a 310-Person Distributor
+Illustrative Example: AP Automation at a Mid-Market Distributor

-A regional wholesale distributor processing roughly 1,100 vendor invoices per month had a three-person AP team spending most of their time on manual data entry and exception handling.
-Invoices arrived in 40+ vendor formats – PDF, email, EDI, and occasional faxed scans – with no consistent structure.
+To make the workflow concrete, consider a representative mid-market distributor processing roughly 1,100 vendor invoices per month with a three-person AP team spending most of its time on manual data entry and exception handling.
+Invoices arrive in dozens of vendor formats – PDF, email, EDI, and occasional scans – with no consistent structure.

-Their off-the-shelf accounting software handled payments, but the intake process was entirely manual.
-Each invoice took an average of 22 minutes to process: open, extract line items, match against the PO in their ERP, resolve discrepancies, and queue for approval.
+Their off-the-shelf accounting software handles payments, but the intake process is largely manual.
+In a workflow like this, each invoice can take roughly 20-plus minutes to process: open, extract line items, match against the PO in the ERP, resolve discrepancies, and queue for approval.

 The build: A custom document extraction pipeline using a multimodal LLM for parsing, connected to their ERP via API.
 A confidence-scoring layer flagged invoices below threshold for human review rather than attempting auto-processing.
 Exception workflows routed flagged items directly to the responsible buyer.